annekaftal/paris-libr/README.md

     - Frontend component conception
     - Data manipulation and visualisation using the Data Gouv API
     - Integration of a Leaflet map
-- Tech stack:
-	- Fullstack framework: Next.js
-	- Frontend: React, Javascript, TailwindCSS
+- Tech stack: Next.js, React, Javascript, TailwindCSS
-	- Backend: Javascript, Node.js

 ## Demo